 Make sure you always travel with your smartphone.
-You'll need to be able to access your videos on the spot in case of a traffic incident.
+You'll need to be able to access your videos on the spot through the app in case of a traffic incident.
 Having beneficial video evidence but not being able to show it when it's needed does you no good.

 Keep your windshield wipers in good condition.
 Applying some Armor-All with a soft rag will keep them pliable longer.

 If you're involved in a traffic incident, assess the scene and prioritize your actions.
-First, make sure a bad situation doesn't become any worse.
+SAFETY FIRST: make sure a bad situation doesn't become any worse.
 Dial 911 and check yourself and your passengers for injuries.
-Second, hit the "Save File" feature of your dashcam to lock the video footage of the circumstance.
+Second, hit the "SAVE FILE" feature of your dashcam to flag the video footage of the circumstance.
 Third, get to safety.
 Then document everything you can about the incident "detective style".
 Take photos and notes, exchange information, check for witnesses and ask how to obtain a police report.

 Choose 'Wide Dynamic Range' and 'High Bit-Rate' recording settings whenever possible.

-Recording shorter video segments (60 seconds) will keep your file size down and make them easier to manage.
+Recording shorter video segments (60 seconds) will keep your file size down and make them easier to manage and review.

-Format your SD memory card on a regular basis.
+Format your SD memory card on a regular basis, as it is a wear item.
 This maximizes your memory card lifespan.

 Replace your memory card annually.
 Repeated loop recording will cause them to eventually wear out.